 On the 4th of February 1997, Lear's defamation suit against myself commenced in the Supreme Court where both Lear and I represented ourselves.
 Lear had alleged the amazing number of 96 imputations of defamation.
 These arose from letters of complaint that I had written to the Minister for Communications and DOC, from my on-air conversations and from a press release that I submitted to the WIA in relation to Lear's failed prosecution of Robert Walker and even a document that I had prepared for my own use in my defence in one of the Penrith Court cases.

-The trial was allocated a duration of three weeks however it continued for a marathon six and a half weeks.
+The trial was allocated a duration of three weeks however it continued for a marathon seven weeks.
 Lear presented much evidence, however a considerable amount of it was proven to be false.

 For instance, very early in the trial, Lear alleged that my complaints about him to the authorities and derogatory comments I allegedly made about him around 1983 to 1985 caused him to lose the opportunity to work for Air New Zealand as a flight navigator.
 He tendered into evidence a student pilot licence and some very old records of a few commercial pilot theory examinations that were completely invalid because their currency had expired decades ago.